 Repeatability: This course may be repeated for additional credit.

-This upper level course examines the multiple ways in which media have been analyzed and critiqued by the social sciences, the humanities, and media theorists.
-Students are exposed to different theories about media's intellectual, cultural, and socio-economic functions in society.
-Students are challenged to expand their understanding of how mass media shape the way we understand our world and ourselves.
-The course explores issues of media's role in a democratic society, media and representation (aesthetics and "voice" as well as issues of race, ethnicity, gender, sexuality), media and violence, media and science, media and ecology, and media and consumer culture.
+This upper level course gives students critical tools for understanding media's role and effect in society: primarily through social sciences, humanities, and media theory.
+Students gain familiarity with and evaluate different theories explaining media's intellectual, cultural, and socio-economic functions in society.
+The variety of approaches challenges students to expand their understanding of how mass media shape the way we understand and interact with our world, ourselves and each other.
+The course explores topics including media's role in a democratic society, media and representation (aesthetics and "voice" as well as issues of race, ethnicity, gender, sexuality, disability and class), media and violence, media and justice, media and science, media and ecology, and media and consumer culture.
+Note: Prior to Fall 2025, this course was titled "Media Criticism."

 Repeatability: This course may not be repeated for additional credits.